serverless/components/README.md

 # Concepts

 ## Component
 A component is the smallest unit of abstraction for your infrastructure.
 It could be a single small piece like an IAM role, or a larger piece that includes other small pieces, like github-webhook-receiver, which includes lambda (which itself includes iam), apigateway (which also includes iam), dynamodb, and github-webhook.
-So components could be composed with each other in a component dependency tree to build larger components.
+So components could be composed with each other in a component dependency graph to build larger components.

 You define a component using two files: `serverless.yml` for config, and `index.js` for the provisioning logic.
 The `index.js` file exports a **single function** that takes two arguments: inputs & state.
-However, this `index.js` file is optional, since your component could just be a composition of other smaller components without provisioning logic on its own.
+However, this `index.js` file is optional, since your component could just be a composition of other smaller components without provisioning logic on its own. `github-webhook-receiver` is a good example of this.

 These two files look something like this: